 What this article is about:

+- Hackers: Even though the Gmail account may be through G Suite, that does not make it impenetrable to hackers.
+Google does offer additional security features to make it more difficult for a hacker to access your account without your knowledge.
+Unauthorised access does still happen, and their primary goal is to send out as many spam as possible.
 Hackers often delete your email history, sent files, and contact list.
 This way your contacts cannot alert you to their presence.
-The best defense against hackers is a complex password, changed regularly, and two step security sign-in measures.
+The best defense against hackers is a complex password, changed regularly, and 2FA (two factor authentication).
 You can also set Google to alert you when a new sign in has occurred.
 With the email alert system, you always know when someone has logged in from a new location.

-Of course, the most common reason for contact deletion is simple human error.
+- Human error: The most common reason for contact deletion is simple human error.
 Removing data from your Google account is straightforward.
 While you may be prompted from time to time to confirm the deletion, that is not always the case.
 Sometimes, you mean to delete one thing and then accidentally select a different name.
 When you confirm the deletion, you believe you are correct but turn out to be mistaken.
-Sometimes you realize your error immediately, other times it could be days or weeks before you realize that the name you need is no longer in your address book.
+Sometimes you realise your error immediately, other times it could be days or weeks before you realise that the name you need is no longer in your address book.

 There are ways for you to back up contacts yourself.
 You can just export the data to a CSV document on your computer.
 If you update your contact page frequently, you might want to export your contacts about once a week.
 Saving a current CSV file once a month is enough to keep this information safe otherwise.
 If you are using the newest version of Contacts, you may be prompted to change back to the older version for export.